-Section 1.
-Be it enacted by the General Assembly of the State of Tennessee, That it shall be a misdemeanor for any person to sell, or offer to sell, or to bring into the or indictment, and on conviction, shall pay a fine of not less than twenty-five nor more than one hundred dollars, and be imprisoned at the discretion of the court.
+SECTION 1.
+Be it enacted by the General Assembly of the State of Tennessee, That it shall be a misdemeanor for any person to sell, or offer to sell, or to bring into the [ 136 ]

-State for the purpose of selling, giving away, or otherwise disposing of belt or pocket pistols, or revolvers, or any other kind of pistols, except army or navy pistol; Prosate of pistols vided that this Act shall not be enforced against any persons now having license to sell such articles until the expiration of such present license.
+State for the purpose of selling, giving away, or otherwise disposing of belt or pocket pistols, or revolvers, or any other kind of pistols, except army or navy pistol; Prosale of pistols vided that this Act shall not be enforced against any persons now having license to sell such articles until the expiration of such present license.

 SEC.
-2. Be it further enacted, That any person guilty of a violation of this Act, shall be subject to presentment
+2. Be it further enacted, That any person guilty of a violation of this Act, shall be subject to presentment or indictment, and on conviction, shall pay a fine of not less than twenty-five nor more than one hundred dollars, and be imprisoned at the discretion of the court.